-Flatten the chicken breasts: Pound the chicken breasts to an even thickness with the bottom of a wide jar or glass.
-You can also (carefully!) use the handle of a heavy chef's knife.
+Flatten the chicken breasts.
+Pound the chicken breasts to an even thickness with the bottom of a wide jar or glass.
+You can also use the bottom of a small frying pan.

-Season the chicken breasts: Lightly salt and pepper the chicken breasts.
+Season the chicken breasts.
+Lightly season the chicken with salt and pepper.

-Prepare the pan: Heat the sauté pan over medium-high heat.
+Heat the pan.
+Heat a frying pan large enough to fit the chicken in a single layer over medium-high heat.
 When it is quite hot, add the olive oil (or butter, if using).
 Swirl the pan so it is lightly covered with the olive oil.

-Cook the chicken breasts for 1 minute without moving: Turn the heat to medium.
+Cook the chicken breasts over medium heat for 1 minute without moving.
+Reduce the heat to medium.
 Add the chicken breasts.
-Cook for just about 1 minute to help them get a little golden on one side (you are not actually searing or browning them).
+Cook undisturbed for just about 1 minute to help them get a little golden on one side (you are not actually searing or browning them).

-Flip the chicken breasts: Then flip each chicken breast over.
+Flip the chicken breasts.
+Flip each chicken breast over.

-Turn the heat down to low: Turn the heat to low.
+Turn the heat down to low.
+Reduce the heat to low.

 Cover the pan and cook on low for 10 minutes.
-Cover with a tight-fitting lid.
+Cover the pan with a tight-fitting lid.
 Set a timer for 10 minutes, and walk away.
 Do not lift the lid; do not peek.

-Remove lid and take temperature: After the 10 minutes are up, take the lid off, and your chicken is done.
+Remove lid and take temperature.
+After the 10 minutes are up, uncover and your chicken is done.
 Make sure there is no pink in the middle of the chicken breasts.
-If you want to be absolutely sure it is cooked, you can use an instant-read thermometer to check (the chicken should be at least 165°F).
-Slice and eat.
-Store any leftovers in a covered container in the refrigerator.
+If you want to be absolutely sure it is cooked, you can use an instant-read thermometer to check -- the chicken should be at least 165°F. Slice and eat.

 Updated from post originally published February 2011.